nuxt/website-v2/content/en/index.md

 ---title
 Sharing is [_Caring_]{.text-primary}
 ---description
-Discover articles from the NuxtJS Team and Nuxt.js Community about NuxtJS, tips and tricks included!
+Discover articles from the Nuxt Team and Nuxt.js Community about Nuxt, tips and tricks included!
 ::

 ::home-testimonials